opinion

 Setting and Meeting Expectations

 It is also important to create a clear, concise list of expectations for your fan club members that outlines appropriate behavior, such as being respectful toward you and other members.
 Examples might include “Dirty talk is allowed only in tip notes” or “Questions are only answered with a tip attached in a direct message.”
-Make sure these standards are prominently displayed in your bio and during the signup process.
+Make sure your rules are prominently displayed in your bio and during the signup process.

 Once you establish what kinds of interactions free and paid members can expect when they reach out, be sure to respond to greetings, questions, quick chats or even sexy messages accordingly.
 If a fan does not respect your boundaries, such as by continuing to send sexy messages without tips, you can reinforce expectations by asking for a certain amount up front.
 Then, if they persist, you have the option of muting or banning them.

 To make sure subscribers feel that they are getting value for their commitment, you can send out regular updates about new content, news on upcoming shows and exclusive offers.
 Use engaging language and photo or video content to keep members excited and informed.
 Highlight members’ contributions and celebrate milestones to foster a sense of belonging.
-Regardless of how you set up your messaging benefits and boundaries, it is important to balance honest free engagement with paid offers to your fan club members.
+Regardless of how you set up your messaging benefits and boundaries, it is important to balance honest free engagement with paid offers for your fan club members.

 Discounting General, Ticketed or One-on-One Streams